INSPIRE-MIF/gp-single-access-point/gp-single-access-point.md

 The main difference between a standard WMS service and collective service is backend behaviour of GetMap operation.

-As shown in Figure 3 collective service after receiving initial GetMap request from a client application in the first step checks which local services provide data sets for the area defined in a bounding box of the request.
+As shown in Figure 3, collective service after receiving initial GetMap request from a client application in the first step checks which local services provide data sets for the area defined in a bounding box of the request.
 To do this, the collective service uses the databases containing polygon geometry with spatial extends of each connected local service.
 Then the request is forwarded only to local services that meet selection criteria.
 The local services send GetMap responses with map pictures covering their respective areas.
 These responses are captured by collective service and merged creating one map picture.
 Finally, this flattened picture is returned to the client application as a GetMap response.

 ![GetMap sequence diagram - basic scenario](https://raw.githubusercontent.com/marty1357/gp-single-access-point/main/resources/images/GetMapManyLocalServices.png "GetMap sequence diagram - basic scenario")

 _Figure 3 GetMap sequence diagram - basic scenario_

 If bounding box of the GetMap request covers an area of spatial data set published by only one local service than specific optimisation can be applied.
-In such a scenario shown in Figure 4 the collective service does not forward the request to the local service but it returns to the client application proper URI pointing directly to a local service.
+In such a scenario shown in Figure 4, the collective service does not forward the request to the local service, but it returns to the client application proper URI pointing directly to a local service.
 This is done utilising properties of Hypertext Transfer Protocol (HTTP).
 Collective service sends a response with the 302 status code.
 Then client application sends a new request to the local URI returned by collective service.
 Finally, local service sends appropriate GetMap response.
-If the request is correct the response is a picture with visualisation of a data set for requested spatial extent.
+If the request is correct, the response is a picture with visualisation of a data set for requested spatial extent.
 It is important mentioning that the whole process of redirecting the request is handled by the server and client application in the background and as such is transparent from the perspective of the end-user.
 Redirecting a request to a proper local service also reduces to minimum hardware resources utilised by collective service.

 ![GetMap sequence diagram - one local service optimised scenario](https://raw.githubusercontent.com/marty1357/gp-single-access-point/main/resources/images/GetMapOneLocalService.png "GetMap sequence diagram - one local service optimised scenario")